snoplus/oxsx/HOWTO.md

 **TODO**
 #### VaryingCDF
 **TODO**

+## EventDistribution
+`EventDistribution` is an abstract base class, whose derived classes describe the expected distributions of events under a set of observables.
+A typical physics analysis might involve comparison/fitting of an `EventDistribution` expected from theory/MC, to an observed `DataSet` object.

+The virtual methods any `EventDistribution` object can perform include calculating the probability that a given `Event` object arises from the event distribution; the total integral of the event distribution; and a `Normalise()` method which will scale the event distribution so that the integral is 1.
+Finally, the event distribution has a name that can be set/gotten.

+Note: it is this class that Particle Physicists typically refer to as "PDFs".
+We're often using that terminology fast and loose, given that true PDFs must have a total normalisation of 1 by definition.
+Because of this, actual mathematical PDFs are defined within the `PDF` class, separate from this class.
+### AnalyticED
+One possible event distribution is a purely analytic one, givne by `AnalyticED`.
+This class holds a `PDF` that holds the underlying shape of the distribution, along with a constant normalisation.
+It also has an `ObsSet` object, so that the observable quantities of interest can be defined distinct to the (possibly) larger set of variables within the PDF.
+On top of this, `AnalyticED` inherits from `FitComponent`, with the parameters being defined within the `PDF` member.
+### BinnedED
+This is very much one of the most important classes in the whole of OXO!
+This is an N-dimensional binned event distribution.
+It holds a `Histogram` of the data for the distribution, along with an `ObsSet` that defines the subset of dimensions within the histogram that are actually observed.
+These objects are typically built from MC.

+With this class, you can basically do all the things you can with a `Histogram` object.

+### CompositeED
+Sometimes, you want to assume certain observables are independent of one another, and still build an event distribution from them.
+For example, you might observe an event's energy and radius, and instead of building a 2D `EventDistribution` object, if you think the two observables are fairly independent then you can make a 1Dx1D distribution instead.
+That's what the `CompositeED` class does: define an event distribution as the (outer) product of some set of `EventDistribution` objects.

+This class has been defined in such a way that you can combine both `BinnedED` and `AnalyticED` objects, or even another `CompositeED` object!

 # 4. Random number generation: Rand
 Generating lots of random numbers is quite useful in a variety of places within a physics analysis.
 We have a single class, `Rand`,